edwardslab-wustl/TE-detective/README.md

    TE_detective filter -i ../NA12878/final_results_NA12878.txt -s final_results_NA12878_NA12891.txt,final_results_NA12878_NA12892.txt --bed_screen ../rmsk_hg19.bed --filter ceu --pm_qual_thresh 0.8 --te_type LINE -o FINAL_RESULTS.PM.txt
 ```

-  6. Insertion prediction in child using overlap:
+  6. Insertion prediction in child using overlap

    We predict final TE insertions in the child and parents using the ceu filter set as well as filter for annotated TEs.
 We then filter all TEs from the child that are within insert_size_est of a TE predicted in either parent.